TihashaRafa/Laravel-Enviroment-setup/README.md

 > ### VS Code Extensions:

-> Note: If you don't want to install the extentions from No. 4 to 15 one by one, then you can just install this `Laravel Extension Pack` extension which will also install all of those plugins as well.
+> Note: If you don't want to install the extensions from No. 4 to 15 one by one, then you can just install this `Laravel Extension Pack` extension which will also install all of those plugins as well.

 | SL No: | Plugins                                     |
 | ------ | ------------------------------------------- |